Help your KS2 students perfect their news reports with our top tips from Editor Nicky Cox.

 Check the facts

 A news report is characterised by its use of facts, this is what differentiates it from an opinion piece.
+Anyone can create an internet page, so it is essential to use reliable sources of information and double-check your facts.
+Some sources can be trusted more than others, but all facts should be checked in two different places.
+Which of the sources to the right do you think are the most trustworthy?
+Where would you place them on the scale to the right?
 The exercise of writing a news report should help pupils in understanding to distinguish between fact and opinion.

 Check the spelling and grammar